dariocarestia/uniWebSalesFREE/README.md

 uniWebSales-Premium

-If you want to contribute to the development project of uniWebSales, you can purchase the Premium version with a one-time payment.
+If you want to contribute to the development project of uniWebSales, you can purchase the Premium version with a one-time payment (http://www.uniwebsales.com/).
 It adds features such as a shopping cart and the ability to download quotes in PDF format.
 It also includes improvements in website loading speed.
 Upon download, a simple instruction manual is provided, allowing you to customize the site with your store's data such as logo, address, contact information, social media, as well as keywords and metadata for search engines.
 It also provides detailed instructions on how to configure the connection to the local database and synchronize it with the uniCenta oPOS database.